enl/flysystem-cloudinary/README.md

 * It adds automatically file extension to its public_id.
 In terms of Flysystem, cloudinary's public_id is considered as filename.
 But if you set public_id as 'test.jpg' Cloudinary will save the file as 'test.jpg.jpg'
 * It does not support folders creation through the API
 * If you want to save your files using folder you should set public_ids like 'test/test.jpg' and allow automated folders creation in your account settings in Cloudinary dashboard.

-# Disclaimer

-Actually, this library is very UNSTABLE.
-I haven't yet integrated it in project I've developed it for.

-By the way, there is a bunch of tests which gives me hope:)